ATIFRAO-18/Weather-APP/README.md

   A  user-friendly interface.
   User can check the Weather by enter City Name only for ease.
   It will show Live Weather Update including Temperature , WindSpeed and Humidity.
+  If the User Enter an invalid name.
+It will show an error.